myquay/michael-mckenna.com/blog/content/post/2014/should-i-use-www-or-not.md

 ### So should I remove www?

-For [my blog](http://michael-mckenna.com/Blog) I default to the naked domain because I think it looks far better and the technical issues are not problem for me in this situation.
+For [my blog](http://michael-mckenna.com/Blog) I default to the naked domain because I think it looks better and it's already long enough.
+Since it's a small site which will probably always be tiny the technical issues are not problem for me in this situation.

 But like most things in computer science and life, it really depends on your individual circumstances, I can't tell you whether one option is unequivocally better for all situations.
-Instead I urge you to go look at both sides of the story and decide which is best for you.
+Instead I urge you to go look at both sides of the story and decide which is best for your new web app.